-The demagnetization induced by pump pulse, which is also a result of the heating, is mediated by the relatively slow phonon-magnon interaction.
-As we have shown (see Sec.\,\ref{Sec-demagnetization} and Fig.\,\ref{Fig:Demagnetization}(b) therein) the demagnetization in the garnet films occurs on the time scale of $\sim$500\,ps.
-Therefore, the demagnetization itself cannot contribute to the excitation of the precession.
-Nevertheless, the demagnetization also occurs in the MA-film.
+The demagnetization induced in dielectric garnets by pump pulse, which is also a result of the heating, is mediated by the relatively slow phonon-magnon interaction.
+As we show (see App.\,\ref{App-demagnetization} and Fig.\,\ref{Fig:Demagnetization}(b) therein) the demagnetization in the garnet films upon optical excitation in a range of moderate absorption occurs on the time scale of $\sim$500\,ps.
+Therefore, the demagnetization itself cannot contribute to the excitation of the precession, however, it does contribute to the observed probe polarization dynamics.
 In our experimental geometry the static $M_z$-component is finite in the whole range of the applied fields (see Fig.\,\ref{Fig:Faraday}(a)).
-Therefore, the demagnetization in MA-film, analogous to that observed in the SA-film, should manifest itself as a slow rotation of the probe polarization.
+Therefore, the demagnetization in the sample under consideration, analogous to that observed in the film with much stronger anisotropy, should manifest itself as a slow change in the rotation of the probe polarization.
 Indeed, as one can see form Fig.\,\ref{Fig:FieldDep}(b), there is a slow change of the induced probe polarization with a characteristic time of $\sim$700\,ps.
-This slow process depends on the sign of the applied field and does not depend on the pump polarization and is stronger in the range of small magnetic field.
-We argue that this contribution to the signal is the manifestation of the laser-induced demagnetization.
-The character of the time delay dependence of the $z$-component of the magnetization is somewhat more intricate than the exponential decay, found in the SA-film (Fig.\,\ref{Fig:Demagnetization}(b)).
-One of the possible reasons for this is the change of the magnetization value, which follows the function (\ref{Eq:FitDemagn}), is accompanied by the change of the effective anisotropy field (\ref{Eq:Heff}).
+This slow process depends on the sign of the applied field, does not depend on the pump polarization, and is stronger in the range of low magnetic field.
+This contribution to the signal is the manifestation of the laser-induced demagnetization.
+The character of the time delay dependence of the $z$-component of the magnetization is somewhat more intricate than the exponential decay, found in the film with strong anisotropy (Fig.\,\ref{Fig:Demagnetization}(b)).
+Possibly, the change of the magnetization value, which follows the function (\ref{Eq:FitDemagn}), is accompanied by the change of the effective anisotropy field (\ref{Eq:Heff}).
 As a result, the change of the $M_z$ can deviate from the exponential behaviour (\ref{Eq:FitDemagn}).